qforestlab/TreeInstSegEval/README.md

 # TLS forest instance segmentation benchmark

-Repository with code for evaluation of TLS forest instance segmentation methods, as used in the paper "Benchmarking tree instance segmentation of terrestrial laser scanning point clouds"
+Repository with code for evaluation of TLS forest instance segmentation methods, as used in the paper "Benchmarking tree instance segmentation of terrestrial laser scanning point clouds".

 ## Benchmark setup

 ### Data

-Benchmark data can be downloaded here [TODO] Additionally, new data can be evaluated by structuring
+Benchmark data can be downloaded here [TODO]

 Make sure data is structured as follows: